 Hot Swapping

 (AER-LORA-HW32) The unit must swap back and forth between battery power and primary power during operation, without interruption.
-When primary power is a applied, swap to it.
+When primary power is applied, swap to it.
 When primary power is removed, swap to battery.

 Charging

 (AER-LORA-HW33) When the unit is plugged into primary power it shall charge the battery.